 How Fern automatically generates and optimizes llms.txt for your API docs

-Fern generates both llms.txt and llms-full.txt files automatically when building documentation sites.
-The generated files typically reduce token consumption by over 90% compared to AI tools parsing full HTML pages.
+Fern generates automated llms.txt files (both llms.txt and llms-full.txt variants) when building documentation sites.
+Fern also serves clean Markdown instead of HTML on any page URL — agents can fetch the source by appending .md to the URL or sending an Accept: text/markdown header.
+Together, these features reduce token consumption by over 90% compared to AI tools parsing full HTML pages.

 The generation process pulls from the same API specification that creates your SDK code and API reference.
 When an endpoint or authentication method is updated in your OpenAPI file or Fern Definition, the llms.txt files update automatically during the next documentation build.
 This eliminates drift between your human-readable docs and AI-optimized files.

-Both files are available at any level of your documentation hierarchy — not just the site root.
+Both files are available at any level of your documentation hierarchy, not limited to the site root.
 You can access /docs/llms.txt, /docs/ai-features/llms-full.txt, or any other section path, letting AI tools request only the portion of your documentation relevant to a specific task.

 Custom markdown tags control content visibility between human readers and AI agents.
-Wrap content in <llms-only> tags to include information exclusively in llms.txt files — useful for adding technical context like implementation details or architecture notes that would clutter the visual documentation.
+Wrap content in <llms-only> tags to include information exclusively in llms.txt files.
+This works well for adding technical context like implementation details or architecture notes that would clutter the visual documentation.
 Use <llms-ignore> tags to exclude marketing CTAs, promotional content, or navigation hints that add no value for AI parsing.
-To exclude entire pages from llms.txt output, add noindex: true to the page's frontmatter — this removes the page from both AI-optimized files and site navigation while keeping it accessible by direct URL.
+To exclude entire pages from llms.txt output, add noindex: true to the page's frontmatter.
+This removes the page from both AI-optimized files and site navigation while keeping it accessible by direct URL.

 Final thoughts on llms.txt adoption for APIs

-Developers are already writing integration code inside AI coding assistants. llms.txt ensures those tools have clean, structured access to your API documentation rather than struggling to parse HTML pages.
-When llms.txt is generated automatically from your API specification, your AI-optimized documentation stays current with every API change — and developers get accurate code suggestions on their first try instead of dealing with hallucinated endpoints.
+Developers are already writing integration code inside AI coding assistants. llms.txt provides those tools with clean, structured access to your API documentation instead of struggling to parse HTML pages.
+When llms.txt is generated automatically from your API specification, your AI-optimized documentation stays current with every API change, and developers get accurate code suggestions on their first try instead of dealing with hallucinated endpoints.

 Want to see automated llms.txt generation in action?
 Book a demo with the Fern team.